ansiro/apache-php/README.md

-Ansible Simple Role - Apache - PHP
+Ansible Simple Role: Apache - PHP
 =========

 This Ansible Simple Role install Apache and PHP.
 It also allow install php packages and apache modules.